evanca/quick-portfolio/macros.md

 The email included techincal jargon, as well as concerning language (e.g., "potential outages").
 This created confusion and concern for users.
 As a result, the Customer Care department was quickly inundated with more inbound than the team was prepared to handle.
 Additionally, custom domain issues are difficult to troubleshoot since the Customer Care team does not have access to users' DNS records.

-In an attempt to support the team through this unexpected inbound, I crafted the following macro that same morning.
+To support the team through this unexpected inbound, I crafted the following macro that same morning.

 *Follow-up Macro:*